ibm-cloud-docs/cloud-object-storage/basics/metrics-monitoring.md

 ## Provisioning an instance of {{site.data.keyword.mon_short}}
 {: #mm-cos-provisioning}

 From the [catalog](https://cloud.ibm.com/login){: external} choose {{site.data.keyword.mon_full_notm}} from the available services.
 When selected, you will be taken to the configuration shown in Figure 1.
+At the bottom of the screen under "IBM platform metrics:" select Enable before creating the instance.
 {: console}

 ![Instance creation](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/SysDig-instance-creation.png){: console}